pasqualemaio/Heroku-AccentureCloud/README.md

 # Heroku-AccentureCloud
 Server Process scheduling and log

-This is a test application to manage process in Heroku
+This is a POC of an application that will manage the execution and the log of process in Heroku